West Virginia Layoffs — March 2023

 After a dip last month, layoff activity has ticked back up.

-The data underscores a mixed picture for West Virginia's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for West Virginia's labor market, with activity diverging between monthly and annual comparisons.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by West Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all West Virginia WARN notices, browse layoffs by state, or download the full dataset.